BennyTMT/LLMsForTimeSeries/README.md

 ## PAttn 🤔
 The main difference between **PAttn** and [PatchTST](https://github.com/yuqinie98/PatchTST) is that we gradually removed parts of the Transformer module that may not be as essential, and Position Embedding.
+For more explanation, please refer to [this response](https://github.com/BennyTMT/LLMsForTimeSeries/issues/5#issuecomment-2427488450).

 **Motivation**: When [DLinear](https://github.com/cure-lab/LTSF-Linear) has been surpassed by many new methods, we aim to provide a method based on Patching that is both simple and effective, serving as a simple baseline.